 How Your Attorney Can Stop You From Getting Funding

 While having an attorney is the first step toward getting funding, it is not a guarantee of success.
 To complete the application process, you must have your attorney or an authorized member of their law firm staff speak to the funding company.

 You may think this extra step is an unnecessary delay, but it is a safeguard built into the pre-settlement funding process to protect and benefit you, the client.

-Speaking to your attorney ahead of time enables the funding company to ensure your legal counsel is aware of your application and what amount of funding you can qualify.
+Speaking to your attorney ahead of time enables the funding company to ensure that your legal counsel is aware of your application and the amount of funding you can qualify for.
 Your attorney should help with the following:

 - Advise how much money you can safely accept without negatively impacting your case